noasck/EduARd/README.md

 -----------------
 ![](assets/photo_2021-04-17_13-41-00%20(2).jpg)
-Developed specially for HUCUTHON event in 2021 by **Softweird Team**.
+Developed especially for the HUCUTHON event in 2021 by **Softweird Team**.